rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/local-storage.rst

 performance quadrupled using Cloud Block Storage with SSD as compared to Cloud Block Storage with SATA.

-Local storage types associated with Cloud Server flavors
+Local storage types associated with Cloud Servers flavors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Choosing a flavor class for your Cloud Server also means choosing what kind of local storage is available to that Cloud Server.
+Choosing a flavor class for your server also means choosing what kind of local storage is available to that server.

 * In Compute and Memory flavor classes, storage is entirely backed by Cloud Block Storage.